 The University of Washington School of Medicine is a public University located near Seattle.
 Don’t get this confused with the Washington University in St. Louis!

-Whether you’re comparing medical schools that you have been accepted to, preparing for an interview, or wanting to learn more about University of Washington Medical School, this keep reading!
+Whether you’re comparing medical schools that you have been accepted to, preparing for an interview, or wanting to learn more about University of Washington Medical School admissions, this keep reading.
+If you have questions about how to get into University of Washington Medical School, ask us a question!

 This school requires CASPer (Computer Based Assessment for Sampling Personal Characteristics) as part of the medical school secondary application.